Sean-w94/atmos/article/article.md

 Streams are built on [EventEmitters][], which have a default soft limit of 11 listeners.
 Nothing breaks if this limit is met, however a warning of a potential memory leak is displayed.
 We happen to be creating eleven pipelines and attaching them all to the same stream.
 This leads to an `end` event listener getting added to the `stream` object eleven times.
 Since we know it's not a memory leak, we call `stream.setMaxListeners` and bump the limit from 11 to 12 to avoid outputting the warning.

-If we wanted to added hundreds of channels, we could pass an object as the second argument to each of the `.pipe(stream)` calls, the object would contain an `end` property with value false, e.g.
+If we wanted to added hundreds of channels, we could pass an object as the second argument to each of the `.pipe(stream)` calls.
+The object would contain an `end` property with a value of `false`, e.g.

 ```js
 source(TOPIC_A).pipe(channel(TOPIC_A)).pipe(stream, {end: false})